-Services that are covered for you What you must pay when you get these services Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
-For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B D when you get these services \$0 copayment for kidney disease education. \$0 copayment for covered services to treat kidney disease.
+Services that are covered for you What you must pay when you get these services Services to treat kidney disease \$0 copayment for kidney disease education.
+Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime \$0 copayment for covered services to treat kidney disease.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+Prior authorization may be required from our plan.
+Referral may be required from your network provider.
+Sharp Nurse Connection® There is no copay, coinsurance or deductible for Sharp Nurse Connection.
+You have access to registered nurses after-hours and weekends through Sharp Nurse Connection.
+They can talk with you about an illness or injury, help you decide when and where to seek care, and provide advice on any of your health concerns.
+To reach Sharp Nurse Connection, please call the Customer Care phone number listed in the back of this booklet.